 A guide to writing your masters dissertation

-Going into the writing of a Masters thesis informed is the best way to ensure the process is fairly painless and the outcome positive.
+Going into the writing of a master's thesis informed is the best way to ensure the process is fairly painless and the outcome positive.
 It can help, therefore, to have in mind the actual purpose of the dissertation.
-Broadly speaking, master's thesis enables you an opportunity to develop (and prove that you have developed) a deeper knowledge and understanding of a particular area of study.
-In addition to developing a deeper content knowledge you are also demonstrating research and writing skills.
+Broadly speaking, a master's thesis enables you an opportunity to develop (and prove that you have developed) a deeper knowledge and understanding of a particular area of study.
+In addition to developing a deeper content knowledge, you are also demonstrating research and writing skills.

 2. Begin early

-It should not have come as any surprise to you that you will write a dissertation for your Master's program.
-You will most likely have to know this from the first class you took, and while the specifics of your thesis might not be at hand, the awareness that this process was one with which you would soon be engaged was.
-There are heaps of books on how to research and write a thesis, and these should probably be read the six-months to a year before you actually begin.
+Having to write a dissertation for your master's course shouldn't have come as a surprise to you.
+You'll most likely have found out in the first class you took.
+While the specifics of your thesis might not be at hand, the awareness that this process was one with which you would soon be engaged was.
+There are heaps of books on how to research and write a thesis, and you'd be wise to try and read them in the six-to-twelve months before you actually begin.
 They make for light reading and can be highly motivational.
 It will also be helpful to ask your instructors to suggest any helpful sources: each field usually has their own toolkits and expectations for preparing research writings.

-Outside of actually finishing a thesis, the greatest cause for anxiety can be selecting an actual topic.
+Outside of actually finishing a thesis, the greatest cause for anxiety can be selecting a topic.
 You want it to be something interesting, not so narrow you cannot write on it, but not so broad that you come off as an amateur.

 4. Always be reading

-The simple formula for planning and completing a thesis is this: read a little; write a little every day.
+The simple formula for planning and completing a thesis is this: read a little, write a little, every day. and in the early planning stage, you need to be reading constantly.
 That is what it boils down to.
 Still, you want to read constantly.
 You will want to read the core works in your area, but do not hesitate to branch into other areas as well.
 A lot of good ideas come from cross-pollination and interdisciplinary thinking.
 You should probably aim for, at the very least, an academic paper or book chapter each day in the year or half-year before you begin.
-This is not necessarily specific reading, it is more like enrichment, or fertilizing.
+This is not necessarily specific reading, it is more like enrichment, or fertilising.

-One of the biggest misconceptions about writing a thesis is that it is not so much written, as it is continually rewritten.
+A common misconception amongst students is that a thesis can simply be written.
+But it's better to view a thesis as something that is continually rewritten.
 The undergraduate days of dashing something off the night before are long gone.
 By this point, you should be able to identify the errors and infelicities of your own thinking and argumentation.
 If not, a good supervisor will point them out to you.
-And that is another thing, cultivate a good working relationship with your advisor and accept criticism and feedback graciously.
+And that is another thing: cultivate a good working relationship with your advisor and accept criticism and feedback graciously.
 You may need to toughen up a bit because you will hear things about your work that you will not like.
 In the end, however, it should lead to a better-completed project.

-The last point to mention in this process, but the first to bear in mind is your health.
+The last point to mention in this process, but the first to bear in mind, is your health.
 Writing a dissertation is a stressful undertaking.
 It is not uncommon for students to neglect their physical and/or mental health in pursuit of this goal.
 Don’t do that.
 It can be helpful to think of the process simply as a job, one that is scheduled into your day.
 Get eight hours of sleep, eat right, get physical activity in, and maintain an active and positive social life.
-Maintaining a good quality of life will, in the end, help you write a better Masters dissertation.
+Taking good care of yourself will ultimately help you write a better masters dissertation.